julia-shan/data_web_requests/README.md

 To access the GET/volume endpoint, paste the following into a web browser http://127.0.0.1:5000/volume

-This was my original endpoint, which displays a plot of the volume of stocks over team for each stock, Tesla, Amazon and Twitter
+This was my original endpoint, which displays a plot of the volume of stocks over team for each stock, Tesla, Amazon and Twitter.
-I used the matplotlib package to plot the data which I then saved as a png file I then returned this png as to the GET/volume endpoint.
+I used the matplotlib package to plot the data which I then saved as a png file.
+I then returned this png as to the GET/volume endpoint.